How to Port a Google Voice Number?

 Frequently Asked Questions

-How to get an account number and transfer a PIN from Google Voice?
+How to get an account number and transfer PIN from Google Voice?

 First, go to the Google Voice settings.
 Under the 'Account' section, you will find your account number.
-And for transfer PIN, it is the number that you use for your voicemail.
+The transfer PIN is the number that you use to access your voicemail.

 Can I port my Google Voice phone number to a landline?